 You can negotiate:

 - the duration of the agreement

 - whether it’s exclusive or non-exclusive (In an exclusive agreement, you agree to only use the services of that brokerage to represent you.
 In a non-exclusive agreement, you may use the services of multiple brokerages at the same time)

 - the remuneration (if any)

 - services to be provided

-If your real estate professional promises certain services, include them in your written service agreement.
-Written service agreements provide an opportunity for you to ensure you’re getting the services you want, need, and expect from your real estate professional.
+If your real estate licensee promises certain services, include them in your written service agreement.
+Written service agreements provide an opportunity for you to ensure you’re getting the services you want, need, and expect from your real estate licensee.